W.D. & H.O. Wills: History

 Wills major factories and offices were in Bedminster, Bristol, with other facilities in Holborn, London, Swindon, Newcastle and Glasgow.

 Up until 1920, only women and girls were employed as cigar-makers.
 One clause in the women's contract stipulated:

 She shall not contract Matrimony within the said Term, nor play at Card or Dice Tables, or any other unlawful Games.

 In 1898 Henry Herbert Wills visited Australia which led to the establishment of W.D. & H.O.
 Wills (Australia) Ltd. in 1900.

 The largest cigarette factory in Europe was opened at Hartcliffe, Bristol, designed in 1974 by Skidmore, Owings & Merrill, but closed in 1990.
 It proved impossible to find a new use for the premises and the building was demolished in 1999.
 Its site is now the Imperial Park retail complex, but the associated offices became Lakeshore, residential apartments, created by Urban Splash.

 The façade of the large factory in Bedminster, and the bonded warehouses at Cumberland Basin, remain prominent buildings in Bristol, although much of the existing land and buildings have been converted to other uses, such as The Tobacco Factory Theatre.

 The Newcastle factory closed in 1986 and stood derelict for over a decade, before the front of the Art Deco building – which was preserved by being Grade II listed – reopened in 1998 as a block of luxury apartments.
 (See main article: Wills Building) The factory in Glasgow has similarly been converted into offices.

 The last member of the Wills family to serve the company was Christopher, the great great grandson of H.O.
 Wills I, who retired as sales research manager in 1969.

-In 1988 Imperial Tobacco withdrew the Wills brand in the United Kingdom, except for the popular Woodbine and Capstan Full Strength brands, which still carry the name.
+In 1988 Imperial Tobacco withdrew the Wills brand in the United Kingdom, except for the Woodbine and Capstan Full Strength brands, which still carry the name.

 When Princess Elizabeth visited the Bedminster factory on 3 March 1950 she was given cigarette cards as a gift for her son, future King Charles III.